-Professors Michael Tierney, Sue Peterson and Amy Oakes have done research with a number of Government and International Relations majors on the Teaching, Research and International Politics Project (TRIP).
+Professors Michael Tierney and Sue Peterson have done research with a number of Government and International Relations majors on the Teaching, Research and International Politics Project (TRIP).
 The project attempts to describe and explain the links between teaching, research, and policy in the field of international relations.

 Over the past three years, these researchers have conducted two surveys of all International Relations scholars in the U.S. and Canada in an effort to describe and explain scholarly views on teaching, research, the International Relations discipline, and contemporary policy issues.